Avanatiker/WorldTools/README.md

 ---

-**Note**: WorldTools is a powerful tool for locally capturing and preserving an unaltered snapshot of server worlds.
-Please use it responsibly and respect the terms of the GNU GPL v3 license.

-If you have any questions, concerns, or suggestions, you can reach us at support@worldtools.com or visit our [official Discord server](https://discord.gg/worldtools).
+If you have any questions, concerns, or suggestions, you can visit our [official Discord server](https://discord.gg/worldtools).

 **Disclaimer:** WorldTools is not affiliated with Mojang Studios.
 Minecraft is a registered trademark of Mojang Studios.
 Use of the WorldTools software is subject to the terms outlined in the license agreement.